vj-sananda/mcp_client/README.md

 ## 🔑 **Setting Up the API Key**

 To use **Google Gemini AI**, you need an **API key**.
-Please got to [Google AI Studio](https://aistudio.google.com/prompts/new_chat).
-Please read their terms and conditions and other policies before obtaining and using the key
+Please go to [Google AI Studio](https://aistudio.google.com/prompts/new_chat).
+Please read their terms and conditions and other policies before obtaining and using the key.

 **1⃣ Create a `.env` file:**
 ```bash